 I. Academic Standards and Incremental Progress

-The Financial Aid Office staff will determine each semester whether the student has successfully completed at least the minimum expected percentage of hours with the required grade point average and shows progress toward the educational objective for all completed semesters.
-Universal Access is designed to encourage students to complete their education in an efficient manner, ensuring maximum utilization of the scholarship investment.
+The Financial Aid Office staff will determine each semester whether the student has successfully completed at least the minimum expected percentage of hours with the required GPA and shows progress toward the educational objective for all completed semesters.
+The Universal Access Scholarship is designed to encourage students to complete their education in an efficient manner, ensuring maximum utilization of the scholarship investment.
 The following will be considered as semester hours successfully completed: